Don’t risk HMRC fines.

 Each argued that they had to wash their uniforms/work clothes regularly to be able to do their jobs and that they should be able to claim this back.

-The tribunal deemed it reasonable – and that it passed the wholly, exclusively and necessarily test.
-But they also ruled that evidence was always needed to demonstrate this expense.
+The tribunal deemed this reasonable (we think so, too) – and it passed the wholly, exclusively and necessarily test.
+But they also ruled that evidence was always needed to demonstrate this expense!

 When it comes to calculating expenses, you must make sure that your expense passes these three criteria: